-Public Protection on Branch Director Potential Designates Field or Plant Personnel / Contract SME / First Responder or Local Authori ty Reports to Operations Section Chief Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts Role Responsibilities The Public Protection E responsible for implem protection measures d consultation with the C enting all public Determining the public protection measures required to ensure the safety of the public and stakeholders impacted by the incident. the Public Protection B determine the structur Branch required to ens This may include settin groups: e of the Public Protection ure public safety.
-The planning and implementation of public protection measures which may include the establishment of: Roadblocks.
+Public Protection on Branch Director Potential Designates Field or Plant Personnel / Contract SME / First Responder or Local Authori ty Reports to Operations Section Chief Forms / Tools 201 Incident Briefing Forn Public Information Scripts n, Incident Action Plan, 214a Individual Activity L .og, F Role Responsibilities The Public Protection E responsible for implem protection measures d consultation with the C enting all public uring a response.
+In Determining the public protection measures required to ensure the safety of the public and stakeholders impacted by the incident. consultation with the Operations Section Chief, the Public Protection Branch Director will determine the structure of the Public Protection Branch required to ensure public safety.
+This may include setting up the following groups: Roadblock Group: Control access into the EPZ.
+Rover and Evacuation Group: Locate personnel within the EPZ and assist with the evacuation of residents.
+Notification Group: Notify impacted residences and businesses to provide public safety The planning and implementation of public protection measures which may include the establishment of: Roadblocks.
 Air monitoring.
-Notification of the public and Roadblock Group: Con trol access into the EPZ. stakeholders.
-Rover and Evacuation Group: Locate personnel within the EPZ and assist with the evacuation of residents.
-Notification Group: Notify impacted residences and businesses to provide public safety instructions.
+Notification of the public and stakeholders.
 Ensuring the impacted area is clear of members of the public.
 Providing evacuation assistance to persons impacted by the incident.
-Coordination of activities at the Reception Centre(s) established to house displaced members of the public.
-Air Monitoring Group: air quality readings to t Branch Director.
-Acquiring and providing the Public Protection Maintaining an effective structure for the Public Protection Branch. with and coordinating up: Responsible for liaising activities at a Reception Managing the information gathered by the Groups within the Public Protection Branch.
-Centre for evacuated personnel.
+Coordination of activities at the Reception Centre(s) established to house displaced members of the public. instructions.
+Air Monitoring Group: Acquiring and providing air quality readings to the Public Protection Branch Director.
+Maintaining an effective structure for the Public Protection Branch. - up: Responsible for liaising activities at a Reception personnel.
+Managing the information gathered by the Groups within the Public Protection Branch.
 The Public Protection Branch Director reports to the Operations Section Chief in the ICP who will provide tasks for the branch to perform.
 The Public Protection Branch can contain many people so maintaining an effective span of control is essential.
 Coordinating and directing the activities of the Groups within the Public Protection Branch.
 Providing regular updates to the Operations Section Chief on the status of public protection measures across the response.
-Digital vers • uide for further details. line.
+Digital versi • uide for further details. line.
 Hard copies are available in the ICP.

-3.3.18Roadblock Group Supervisor
+3.3.18 Roadblock Group Supervisor